ogg25/camera-enhancer-docs/programming/android/guide/guide.md

         <uses-permission android:name="android.permission.CAMERA" />
     ```

 4. Run the project and now your camera module is running.
-If you have any question on the program, you can [download samples]() to have better understandings.
+If you have any question on the program, you can view `samples` we provided in the package you download to have better understandings.
+Also, you can get help from our online customer service.

 ### Quick settings for DCE